1995parham-learning/compose101/README.md

 - PHPMyAdmin
 - Tile38

-Surge project needs kafka and you can run it using [this](https://github.com/wurstmeister/kafka-docker).
+Surge project of the golangify also needs kafka and you can run it using docker-compose from [here](https://github.com/wurstmeister/kafka-docker).

+Golangify projects have monitoring system based on prometheus and there is a simple docker-compose for it in this repository.